petyosi/unpacker/README.txt

     Unpacker.valid? 'path/to/file.zip'

+The method optionally accepts second argument, file name (if it is different than the file path).
+Handy if you test temp uploaded files.

 To extract files do:

     Unpacker.unpack('path/to/myfile.zip') do |directory_that_contains_extracted_files|

     end

+To recognize archives do:

+    Unpacker.archive? 'path/to/archive.txt'

 In case the archive is not supported (currently working with zip, bzip, gzip, tar and rar) you may get UnrecognizedArchiveError in both methods.